-There’s lots of different ways to back up important data on your computer, but we wanted to give you some guidance in how to use the local backup utilities that are built into your computer, whether you use a Windows or Mac.
+There’s lots of different ways to back up important data on your computer, but we wanted to give you some guidance in how to use the local backup utilities that are built into your Windows computer.
 We’ll also fill you in on cloud backup services that are super reliable.

 For a local backup, you’ll need an external hard drive.
-1 terabyte models are about fifty bucks these days, and we’ve seen a 5 terabyte model on sale for as low as $130.
-Larger drives usually need an external power supply, whereas smaller drives are compact and run off the computer’s power.
+1 terabyte models are about 55 bucks these days, and we’ve seen 5-terabyte models for as low as $120.
+Larger drives sometimes need an external power supply, whereas smaller drives are usually compact and run off the computer’s power.

 Windows 10 LOCAL backup: System Image Backup